Tips & Advice For Couples

 Simply put this is a photography session with a wedding or portrait photographer who will capture some great images and memories before your wedding day.

 Choosing to have some engagement photos or a pre-wedding shoot as it is sometimes known ‘before your wedding day is a great idea.
 This can be a fantastic way for you to get to meet your wedding photographer before the big day or even to trial several wedding photographers before you commit to choosing the one that’s right for you.

-One of the most important things when it comes to choosing a photographer is finding one who you can trust to not only to deliver the style of images that you like but hopefully exceed your expectations.
-Arranging an engagement session can be a wonderful opportunity to meet up ask questions and enable you to become comfortable being in front of the camera particularly if you’ve never had your professional photograph taken before.
+One of the most important things when it comes to choosing an engagement photographer is finding one who you can trust, not only to deliver the style of images that you like but hopefully exceed your expectations.
+Arranging an engagement session can be a wonderful opportunity to meet up, ask questions and enable you to become comfortable being in front of the camera, particularly if you’ve never had your photograph professionally taken before.

 I always find that couples value having a pre-wedding shoot as it enables them to become relaxed, comfortable and confident more quickly on their actual wedding day.
 The result is much more natural-looking images on the day itself, it’s a great investment!

 Engagement or a pre-wedding session can take some time for a photographer to plan, shoot and edit the images as such prices tend to reflect this.
 However, some photographers offer engagement photography deals as part of their wedding photography packages and some savings can be made.

 As a guide depending on the photographer expect to pay anything from around £150 – £300 for an hours engagement session with edited images.

 For a price list and package prices that include engagements please get in touch.